Eric Lesser: Registry of Motor Vehicles

-Lesser: You asked one IT person and that was the end of it?

-Bowes: Yes.The Boston Globe reported that Bowes, when the scandal broke, was in England.
+The Boston Globe reported that Bowes, when the scandal broke, was in England.
 He attended the Red Sox–Yankees game in London; Governor Baker was also in attendance.
 Soon after the oversight hearing, Lesser called for Bowes's resignation, saying that he had "lost the confidence of the public."

 Lesser has since proposed legislation to force the RMV to process these out-of-state notifications, before tragedy strikes again.

 COVID-19 Vaccine Rollout

 Lesser criticized the vaccine rollout in Massachusetts as messy and uncoordinated.
 Lesser sponsored an emergency bill to set up a one-stop website for COVID-19 vaccination appointments, as well as a 24-hour hotline.
 The Baker administration's website had directed users to third-party websites, making it difficult when appointments were scarce and, generally, for elderly residents.
 “The system is cumbersome, contradictory, and asks residents over 75 to navigate a haze of web links, locations, and instructions, each with different criteria and scheduling systems,” Lesser said.
 “And for those with limited ability to navigate the internet, there is no access to appointment booking at all.”

 As the rollout continued, long lines in cold weather prevented many Massachusetts residents from receiving the vaccine.
 One resident said, "“It was just very frustrating.
 I feel sorry for the older people who were obviously struggling with the cold and just being able to stand that long.
 That’s a long time to wait in line and stand in 27-degree temperatures.”

 Lesser requested that Baker appear before the legislature's COVID-19 oversight committee to answer questions.
 When Baker showed up, he was pressured by Lesser and others.
 As a member of the committee, Lesser dismissed Baker's characterization of the rollout as "lumpy and bumpy," calling it "a failure."
 When the Baker administration first unveiled their vaccine appointment registration website, it crashed.
 Residents were left with an image of an octopus.
 Following Baker's appearance before Lesser and the committee, the administration fixed the broken website, streamlined the system to book appointments, and signed new contracts to ensure that the rollout continued in a safe and efficient manner.